 Roberto Clemente was not only the first Hispanic baseball player to be inducted into the Baseball Hall of Fame, but he was also an activist and community leader.
 As an athlete that many children looked up to, he believed he could use his career to make a difference in many people’s lives.

 “They said you’d really have to be something to be like Babe Ruth,” said Clemente.
 “But Babe Ruth was an American player.
 What we needed was a Puerto Rican player they could say that about, someone to look up to and try to equal.”

-Clemente died on a plane trip to provide relief for earthquake survivors.
-He is remembered as a role model for many—especially the Puerto Rican children he served.
+Although Clemente died on a plane trip to provide relief for earthquake survivors, he is remembered as a role model for many—especially the Puerto Rican children he served.